 Provide as much takeout and delivery services as possible.
 These are the safest options for dining out during the pandemic.

-Bars, wineries, and tasting rooms that are not permitted to serve a bona fide meal (what could be considered a main course) still cannot open.
-Bars can partner with a restaurant, but the restaurant must handle all orders.
+Bars, wineries, and tasting rooms that are not serving a bona fide meal (what could be considered a main course) can open outside, following rules for outdoor dining.

 Screen everyone for COVID-19 symptoms before you seat them.
 Send people home if they feel sick.

 Post a checklist of ventilation methods you’re using.

 Live entertainment is allowed, with the performers 12 feet apart from customers and performers not in their household.
 Everyone must wear a face covering.
 Wind instruments should have an instrument cover.

 Customers at different tables should be 6 feet apart

 Restaurants and outdoor bars must be able to set up their tables so that patrons at different tables are seated 6 feet apart.
 Restaurants can use barriers for privacy indoors, but tables must still be 6 feet apart.
 Only outdoor barriers set up before December 6 may continue to use barriers to place tables closer.